harrysolovay/constructor-chain/README.md

 }
 ```

-If we want to then recombine these static fields in new constructors, this becomes tedios.
+If we want to then recombine these static fields in new constructors, this becomes tedious.
 We end up writing a lot more than the chainable equivalent:

 **GOOD**